 NSW Junior Doctors class action

-Maurice Blackburn, together with Hayden Stephens & Associates, have launched a class action against the NSW Ministry of Health on behalf of Junior Medical Officers (JMOs) to recover unpaid wages.
-The class action alleges that the NSW Ministry of Health:
+In December 2020, Maurice Blackburn and Hayden Stephens & Associates filed a class action against the NSW Ministry of Health on behalf of lead plaintiff, Dr Amireh Fakhouri, and junior medical officers to recover unpaid wages.
+The class action alleges that the NSW Ministry of Health or, alternatively, the State of NSW failed to pay junior medical officers (i.e. interns, resident medical officers, registrars and senior registrars):

-- failed to pay JMOs their entitlements pursuant to the statutory award; and
+- their entitlements pursuant to the statutory award; and

-Am I eligible to join the NSW Junior Doctors class action?
+Am I eligible to register for the NSW Junior Doctors class action?

-You can register for the NSW Junior Doctors class action if you worked for the NSW Ministry of Health as a JMO (i.e. Intern, Resident Medical Officer, Registrar or Senior Registrar) at anytime after 15 December 2014.
+You can register for the class action if you worked for the NSW Ministry of Health as a junior medical officer at anytime between 16 December 2014 and 22 April 2021 and were not paid your entitlements for overtime.

 Frequently Asked Questions